Skip to content

 Figure 2: Master-Slave concept

-The input / output signals are of different types.
-They carry information like: data, units, scaling factors, etc. In addition they have control features.
+The input/output signals are of different types.
+They carry information such as data, units, scaling factors, etc. In addition, they have control features.
 For instance:

-• A Temperature (actually a number representing sensor voltage) is characterized by a value, scaling factor, unit and it has a control value, e.g.: HIGH, OK, LOW.
+• A Temperature (actually a number representing sensor voltage) is characterized by a value, scaling factor, and unit, and it has a control value, e.g. HIGH, OK, LOW.

-• A Timer is characterized by a timeout value, clock base, running time and it has a control value, e.g. OVER, RUNNING, RESET, STOPPED.
-In addition, it may be started, stopped or reset.
+• A Timer is characterized by a timeout value, clock base, and running time, and it has a control value, e.g. OVER, RUNNING, RESET, STOPPED.
+In addition, it may be started, stopped, or reset.

-• A Parameter is characterized by a value, initial value, unit, low limit, high limit, category and it has a control value, e.g. UNDEFINED, DEFINED, INIT, CHANGED.
+• A Parameter is characterized by a value, initial value, unit, low limit, high limit, and category, and it has a control value, e.g. UNDEFINED, DEFINED, INIT, CHANGED.

-These examples demonstrate that it is possible to define a number of known and often used objects which have some standard properties.
-These objects can be used as a base of a real time data base which takes care of input / output signal management storing them and filtering the control value from their value.
-This arrangement can be used to define a system of automatic creation and actualization of control values.
-Such a data base must of course provide a software interface to expand the object types and to program a link to the true input / output signals and to data processing software.
+These examples demonstrate that it is possible to define a number of known and often-used objects which have some standard properties.
+These objects can be used as the basis of a real-time database which takes care of input/output signal management by storing them and filtering the control value from their value.
+This arrangement can be used to define a system of automatic creation and updating of control values.
+Such a database must, of course, provide a software interface to expand the object types and to program a link to the true input/output signals and to data-processing software.

-VFSMML specifies a XML notation for state machines.
-The main obstacles are the variety of input / output signals.
-To standardize the input / output signals we use the VFSM concept which defines the virtual environment and the positive-logic algebra for condition expressions.
+VFSMML specifies an XML1 notation for state machines.
+The main obstacles are the variety of input/output signals.
+To standardize the input/output signals, we use the VFSM concept, which defines the virtual environment and the positive-logic algebra for condition expressions.
 In addition, we assume the usage of the VFSM execution model.
-Other elements of the VFSM concept: hierarchical structure and Master-Slave interface are suggested elements but they are not enforced by the standard.
+Other elements of the VFSM concept — hierarchical structure and Master-Slave interface — are suggested elements, but they are not enforced by the standard.

 1_8_VFSMML_within_the_XML_concept